donatoiatesta/Computer-Vision/README.md

 # Computer-Vision
-This repository contains the projects realised during the udemy course "Computer Vision with Python and OpenCV: The Complete Course".
+This repository contains projects realised during the udemy course "Computer Vision with Python and OpenCV: The Complete Course".